A-Momin/noteshub/nts/notes_web_developement.md

     2. `Tracking Velocity`: The team’s **velocity** is the total number of Story Points completed during a sprint.
 For example, if the team completes 30 Story Points in one sprint, they know their approximate capacity for the next sprint.
     3. `Sprint Burndown Chart`: Story Points contribute to the **burndown chart**, tracking the team's progress as tasks are completed during the sprint.
     4. `Distribution of Work`: The Product Owner and Scrum Master ensure that the total Story Points planned for the sprint align with the team’s capacity.

-#### Relationship Between Story, Epic, and Issue

--   **Epic → Story → Sub-task:**

-    -   An Epic is the overarching theme.
-    -   Stories break down Epics into smaller, manageable units.
-    -   Sub-tasks divide Stories into even smaller, actionable pieces.

--   **Issue as a Broad Term:**
-    -   In Jira, every Epic, Story, Task, Bug, or Sub-task is technically an Issue.
-The term "Issue" is the generic container for all work items.

-#### Example Workflow:

--   **Epic:** "Implement e-commerce payment integration."
-    -   **Story 1:** "Develop API for payment gateway."
-        -   **Sub-task 1.1:** "Write API documentation."
-        -   **Sub-task 1.2:** "Test API with sandbox environment."
-    -   **Story 2:** "Create front-end UI for payment form."
-        -   **Sub-task 2.1:** "Design payment form layout."
-        -   **Sub-task 2.2:** "Add JavaScript for form validation."

 #### Jira Agile Terminology